saltyorg/docs/docs/apps/autoscan.md

 ### A-Train

 Autoscan can monitor Google Drive changes via a trigger called "Bernard".
 The code behind Bernard can sometimes get out of sync with the state of Google Drive and miss things, so now we are using A-Train.

+**IMPORTANT**:
+You only need to set this up if you are planning to add media to Google Drive directly, *outside* the usual Radarr/Sonarr channels, or if you are monitoring a Shared Drive where new media appears outside those channels.
+If you are not planning to do that, you can skip this portion of the setup.

 "A-Train" is a rewrite of the Bernard concepts, and is currently available as a second docker image as part of Sandbox.
-It will likely be integrated into autoscan.
+It will likely be integrated into autoscan at some point in the future.

 !!! warning
     A-Train supports **only** *unencrypted* Google Shared Drives authenticated via Service Accounts.
 It *does not* support encrypted drives nor My Drive.